ntclark/Common/Readme.md

 &nbsp;&nbsp;&nbsp;&nbsp;"C:\Development\Common\Artifacts\Win32\Release`

 asdsuming, for example, GSYSTEM_HOME=C:\Development

+If you just can't run VS as administrator, then one thing you can do is launch a DOS prompt as administrator, cd to the location of your artifacts, as above, and issue the command:

+&nbsp;&nbsp;&nbsp;&nbsp;for %f in (*.dll) do call regsvr32 %f

+doesn't matter if some of them aren't COM centric, no harm's done.

 [^1]: Common files are the header files important to more than one project, the lib files, the Type Library Files, if any, the generated files, and yes, even the built binary artifacts, that is '.dlls and '.exes